kyma-project/community/guidelines/templates/resources/custom-resource.md

 > **NOTE:** Blockquotes in this document provide instructions.
 Remove them from the final document.

-The {CRD full name with the domain} Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to {rest of the CRD description}.
+The {CRD name} Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to {rest of the CRD description}.
 To get the up-to-date CRD and show the output in the yaml format, run this command:

 ```
-kubectl get crd {CRD full name with the domain} -o yaml
+kubectl get crd {CRD name} -o yaml
 ```

 ## Sample Custom Resource

-This is a sample CR that {description of the CR functions}.
+> In this section, describe a Custom Resource created using the CRD mentioned in the introductory section.
+Describe its functionality, stressing all the options used.
+Provide the Custom Resource code sample in the applicable, ready-to-use format.
+In case there are more examples relating to a given Custom Resource, provide all of them together with an appropriate description.

 ```
 apiVersion: